oracle/rewrite-recipes/rewrite-weblogic/README.md

 #### **WebLogic Server 15.1.1 BETA recipes**

 > [!WARNING]
-> Make sure you are using an approved WebLogic Server 15.1.1 BETA installation before deploying the migrated app
+> Before deploying a migrated application, make sure that you are using an approved WebLogic Server 15.1.1 BETA installation.

-##### Upgrading applications to WebLogic Server 15.1.1 BETA, Jakarta EE 9.1 and Java 21
+##### Upgrade applications to WebLogic Server 15.1.1 BETA, Jakarta EE 9.1, and Java 21

 ```shell
 mvn -U org.openrewrite.maven:rewrite-maven-plugin:run \